Wisconsin vs. Minnesota NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- Wisconsin and its opponents have gone over the current 39-point total in seven of 11 games this season.

-- Wisconsin and its opponents have combined to score more than 39 points in seven of 11 games this season.
+- Minnesota has combined with its opponents to score more than 39 points in seven of 11 games this season.

 - The two teams combine to average 53.4 points per game, 14.4 more than the over/under in this contest.

-- These two squads combine to allow 34.5 points per game, 4.5 fewer than this contest's over/under.

-- The average total in Badgers games this season is 42.7, 3.7 points more than Saturday's over/under of 39.
+- Badgers games this season feature an average total of 42.7 points, a number 3.7 points higher than Saturday's over/under.

-- In 2021, games involving the Golden Gophers have averaged a total of 48.8 points, 9.8 more than the set over/under in this contest.

 Wisconsin Stats and Trends

-- Wisconsin has six wins against the spread in 11 games this year.

-- The Badgers have an ATS record of 4-2 in their six games as a favorite of 7 points or more so far this season.
+- The Badgers have an against the spread record of 4-2 in their six games as a favorite of 7 points or more so far this season.

-- Wisconsin's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Wisconsin's games this year have gone over the point total six times in 11 opportunities (54.5%).

-- Wisconsin is 6-2 against the spread and 8-0 overall this season when the team records more than 18.7 points.
+- When Wisconsin records more than 18.7 points, it is 6-2 against the spread and 8-0 overall.

-- Wisconsin is 5-4 against the spread and 7-2 overall when the team totals over 289.5 yards.
+- In games that Wisconsin piles up more than 289.5 yards, the team is 5-4 against the spread and 7-2 overall.

-- The Badgers have turned the ball over 21 times this season, seven more turnovers than the Golden Gophers have forced (14).
+- This year, the Badgers have turned the ball over 21 times, seven more than the Golden Gophers' takeaways (14).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.